DevFrann/DataImportEngine/database/README.md

 - Find out the id of this new click.
 Please return at least: id INSERT INTO clicks (listing_id, price, currency) VALUES (3,4.00,'USD');

-SELECT * FROM clicks WHERE created IS NULL AND listing_id = 3 AND price = 4.00 AND currency = 'USD'
+SELECT * FROM clicks WHERE created IS NULL AND listing_id = 3 AND price = 4.00 AND currency = 'USD';

 6. Show listings that have not received a click in 2013
 - Please return at least: listing_name
-SELECT id, name as listing_name  FROM listings WHERE listings.id NOT IN (SELECT DISTINCT listing_id FROM clicks WHERE created <= '2013-12-31' and created >= '2013-01-01');
+SELECT * FROM listings WHERE id NOT IN (SELECT DISTINCT listing_id FROM clicks WHERE created BETWEEN '2013-01-01' AND '2013-12-31' );

 7. For each year show number of listings clicked and number of vendors who owned these listings
 - Please return at least: date, total_listings_clicked, total_vendors_affected
+SELECT clicks.created as DATE, SUM(clicks.listing_id) as TOTAL_LISTINGS_AFFECTED, SUM(users.id) as TOTAL_VENDORS_AFFECTED FROM clicks INNER JOIN listings ON clicks.listing_id = listings.id INNER JOIN users ON listings.user_id = users.id GROUP BY clicks.created;

 8. Return a comma separated string of listing names for all active vendors
 - Please return at least: first_name, last_name, listing_names
+SELECT CONCAT_WS(', ', users.first_name, users.last_name, listings.name) as LISTING_NAME_FROM_ACTIVE_VENDORS FROM listings INNER JOIN users ON listings.user_id = users.id WHERE users.status = 2;